TownesZhou/InGram/README.md

 See `dataset.py` for modification details.

+## Use Weights & Biases for logging

+Use Weights & Biases for logging.

+See `train.py` for modification details.

+## Early stop and save best model checkpoints during training

+During trainin, we monitor the `mrr_ent` metric (entity MRR) on the validation set and save the model checkpoint with the best `mrr_ent` metric.
+The best model checkpoint is named `best.ckpt` and is saved in the same folder as the other episodic model checkpoints.

+We also stop training if the `mrr_ent` metric does not improve for 10 epochs.

 ## Specify random seed

 Allow specify random seed of the experiment in the command line with the argument `--seed`.